-Children fear the unknown and that can turn summer into a stressful time for them.
+Because children fear the unknown, and that can turn summer into a stressful time for them.
 This will generate bad behavior, more whining, arguing, and even over-tiredness.

-It’s really important to set up a routine because it will bring security, consistency, establish expectations, develop healthy habits, and help kids make a better transition back to school when the holidays are over.
+Setting up a routine like that is really important because it will bring security, consistency, establish expectations, develop healthy habits, and help kids better transition back to school when the holidays are over.

-Keep reading to learn how we did it and to make your own schedule with the free printables that I also included at the end of this post!
+If you want to learn how to make your own schedule with the free printables that I also included in this post, just keep reading!

 Creating a Summer Schedule for Kids